redhat-et/agent-orchestration/README.md

 cluster managers, and empowers organizations to quickly surface new capabilities without the need for internal evangelizing.

-## Shadow Agents
+## Resource Shadowing

-In order to demonstrate the power of dynamic agent discovery in OpenShift we have implemented a "shadow" pattern, where devices in a content delivery network are deployed alongside a lightweight agent capable of debugging them or providing health checks.
+In order to demonstrate the power of dynamic agent discovery in OpenShift we have implemented a "resource shadow" pattern, simulating a configuration where components in a content delivery network are deployed alongside a lightweight agent capable of debugging them or providing health checks.